 - Data Ethics and Regulation (6CP)

-Each analytics course has specific learning outcomes, such as database skills, proficiency in certain programming languages, and the ability to use visualisation software such as Tableau.
+Each course has specific learning outcomes, such as database skills, proficiency in certain programming languages, and the ability to use visualisation software such as Tableau.
 The exact learning results depend on individual course structure.
 Generally, graduates should be able to:

 - Synthesise data and perform descriptive analytics.